liuyehcf/BlogSource/_posts/vim.md

 if has('nvim')
     Plug 'github/copilot.vim'

+    " Map display all suggestions to shortcut \cp noremap <leader>cp :Copilot panel<cr>
-    " Map trigger snippet expansion to shortcut [Option] + p, which is 「π」 inoremap <script><expr> π copilot#Accept("\<cr>")
+    " Map accept current suggestion to shortcut [Option] + p, which is 「π」 inoremap <script><expr> π copilot#Accept("\<cr>")
     let g:copilot_no_tab_map = v:true
+    " Map dismiss suggestion to shortcut [Option] + d, which is 「∂」 inoremap ∂ <Plug>(copilot-dismiss)
     " Map jump to next suggestion to shortcut [Option] + ], which is 「‘」 inoremap ‘ <Plug>(copilot-next)
     " Map jump to previous suggestion to shortcut [Option] + [, which is 「“」